KarimAziev/dotfiles/README.md

 - `init_pass_extension`: Install Pass password manager extension.
 - `init_avidemux`: Install avidemux video editing software.
 - `init_flacon`: Install Flacon Audio File Encoder.
+- `init_ghcup`: Install GHCup, the Haskell toolchain installer.
+- `ensure_export_path`: Ensure the export PATH commands are moved to the end of `.bashrc`.

 To see all the available commands and options, use: